pls-rs/pls/docs/about/comparison.md

 `pls` stands out from all of these, thanks to some very specific choices.
 Here are some examples of how `pls` is a whole class apart from these tools.

+## General differences

+- A lot of `ls` replacements try to maintain compatibility with `ls`'s options.
+  `pls` does not do that which allows it to have a way more fluent API.
+- While `pls` works for everyone, it targets the tech-savvy pro users, specifically developers using features tailored to their needs.
+- Highly customisable using simple configuration that can be checked-in with your code.
+No other tool offers this level of customisation.
+- Very meticulously chosen iconography with support for Nerd Fonts, emoji and even no icons at all.

+### Specific differences

-## exa
+### exa

-exa is likely the most popular alternative to `ls`. `pls` makes some very different choices, considering its target audience, programmers.
-Programmers usually have needs above that of the average user, which means different defaults and unique features.
+exa is likely the most popular alternative to `ls`.
+Here is some ways in which `pls` differs from exa.

 - `pls` shows dotted files (with specs) by default; exa requires the `--all` flag.